Trustees vs. Directors: Key Differences | Aprio

 What do board members and board trustees have in common?

-What makes a board great?
-Harvard Business Review suggests regular board meeting attendance, equity involvement and independence may be key factors and useful for both board of trustees and board of directors.
+• Success factors: Research from Harvard Business Review suggests that what makes a board great applies to both governance models—regular meeting attendance, equity involvement, and independence are key factors for effectiveness in both boards of trustees and boards of directors.

 Want more insights into board best practices?
 Subscribe to receive monthly news from Aprio.